Deploying Microsoft Dynamics NAV Using ClickOnce

-The Microsoft Dynamics NAV Windows client has three prerequisites: Microsoft Report Viewer 2015, Microsoft System CLR Types for SQL Server 2014, and .NET Framework 4.5.
-These are linked from the sample web page.
+The Microsoft Dynamics NAV Windows client has two prerequisites, the Microsoft Report Viewer and the .NET Framework 4.5.
+Both are linked from the sample web page.

 The install experience can be improved for the end user by providing a solution that packages the Microsoft Report Viewer with the ClickOnce installation.
-Microsoft Report Viewer requires Microsoft System CLR Types for SQL Server 2014.
-Microsoft Certified Partners may download and redistribute the Microsoft Report Viewer 2015 Redistributable Package and Microsoft System CLR Types for SQL Server 2014 from the Microsoft Download Center.
-You can download Microsoft Report Viewer at Microsoft Report Viewer 2015 RUNTIME.
-Microsoft System CLR Types for SQL Server 2014 is available as part of the Microsoft SQL Server 2014 Feature Pack, which you can download at Microsoft SQL Server 2014 Feature Pack.
+Microsoft Certified Partners may download and redistribute the Microsoft Report Viewer 2012 Redistributable Package.
+Microsoft Windows operating systems are subject to compliance with the Supplemental Redist License located at Microsoft Download Center.

 The Microsoft Report Viewer is an optional component.
 If it is not installed, the end user will get an error message when trying to print or preview reports in the Microsoft Dynamics NAV Windows client.
 All other functionality in the client will not be affected.

 The .NET Framework 4.5 is pre-installed on Windows 8 and Windows Server 2012 computers and no action has to be taken.
 For more information about how to install .NET 4.5 Framework on earlier versions of Windows, see Installing .NET 4.5 Framework.

 Deploying Using ClickOnce Hosted on a File Share